What Doesn’t Kill You…

 The reality, however, is that, whenever we’re involved in competitive activities, either success or failure is possible.
 We can’t protect our children from experiencing defeat, but, when it happens, we can teach them how to bounce back and deal with it maturely — and proactively.

-Failure may disappoint and hurt a child with attention deficit hyperactivity disorder (ADHD), but it shouldn’t devastate him.
+Failure may disappoint and hurt a child with attention deficit hyperactivity disorder (ADHD or ADD), but it shouldn’t devastate him.